 - The presentation URL of the site needs to use the HTTPS protocol, e.g. https://example.com.

 - If the live site and administration application are hosted on separate domains, you need to set up the multiple domain environment correctly.

 - If you use a self-signed certificate (for example in a development environment), you need to set the value of CMSSchedulerAcceptAllCertificates application key to true.

-For sites built using the MVC development model, developers can ensure that pages are only accessible over a secured protocol (HTTPS) by using the RequireHttpsAttribute.
+Developers can ensure that pages are only accessible over a secured protocol (HTTPS) by using the RequireHttpsAttribute.
 You can either secure individual controllers or register the attribute as a global filter for the entire website.